 But I’m here to remind you that this will pass.
 It won’t be tomorrow, and there is a long road ahead, but this will pass.

 It doesn’t feel like April anymore, when I woke up anxious and out of breath assuming it was COVID when really it was just fear.
 Not anymore.
 Once again, I can sit at the window with my son, watch the workers who have already gone back to work, and remind him that New York doesn’t stop.
-We’re not talking about a pandemic in the past.
+We’re not talking about a pandemic in the past tense.
 We know there is a lot ahead of us.
-But New York doesn’t stop, I’m telling you.
+But New York doesn’t stop, I tell him.